Pentair (NYSE:PNR) PT Raised to $94.00

-Pentair (NYSE:PNR – Get Free Report) had its price objective raised by equities researchers at Stifel Nicolaus from $88.00 to $94.00 in a research note issued on Thursday, Benzinga reports.
-The firm presently has a “buy” rating on the industrial products company’s stock.
-Stifel Nicolaus’ price target suggests a potential upside of 15.74% from the stock’s current price.
+Pentair (NYSE:PNR – Free Report) had its price objective lifted by Stifel Nicolaus from $88.00 to $94.00 in a research note released on Thursday morning, Benzinga reports.
+The brokerage currently has a buy rating on the industrial products company’s stock.

-Pentair (NYSE:PNR – Get Free Report) last issued its earnings results on Tuesday, January 30th.
-The industrial products company reported $0.87 EPS for the quarter, beating the consensus estimate of $0.86 by $0.01.
-The company had revenue of $984.60 million during the quarter, compared to analysts’ expectations of $975.36 million.
-Pentair had a net margin of 15.17% and a return on equity of 20.80%.
-The business’s revenue for the quarter was down 1.8% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.82 EPS.
-On average, equities research analysts predict that Pentair will post 4.21 EPS for the current fiscal year.
+Pentair (NYSE:PNR – Get Free Report) last released its earnings results on Tuesday, January 30th.
+The industrial products company reported $0.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.86 by $0.01.
+Pentair had a return on equity of 20.80% and a net margin of 15.17%.
+The firm had revenue of $984.60 million for the quarter, compared to the consensus estimate of $975.36 million.
+During the same period in the prior year, the firm earned $0.82 EPS.
+The firm’s revenue was down 1.8% on a year-over-year basis.
+Analysts expect that Pentair will post 4.21 earnings per share for the current fiscal year.

-In other news, Director David A. /Wi Jones sold 2,260 shares of the company’s stock in a transaction on Wednesday, December 13th.
-The shares were sold at an average price of $67.85, for a total value of $153,341.00.
+In other news, Director David A. /Wi Jones sold 2,260 shares of the stock in a transaction dated Wednesday, December 13th.
+The shares were sold at an average price of $67.85, for a total transaction of $153,341.00.
 Following the sale, the director now directly owns 23,081 shares of the company’s stock, valued at approximately $1,566,045.85.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
 Corporate insiders own 1.10% of the company’s stock.

-A number of institutional investors have recently modified their holdings of the company.
-Prudential PLC acquired a new stake in Pentair in the third quarter worth $566,000.
-Vontobel Holding Ltd. grew its holdings in shares of Pentair by 74.1% during the third quarter.
-Vontobel Holding Ltd. now owns 488,376 shares of the industrial products company’s stock valued at $31,622,000 after buying an additional 207,940 shares during the last quarter.
-Field & Main Bank acquired a new position in shares of Pentair during the third quarter valued at about $68,000.
-Rafferty Asset Management LLC grew its holdings in shares of Pentair by 57.7% during the third quarter.
-Rafferty Asset Management LLC now owns 18,820 shares of the industrial products company’s stock valued at $1,219,000 after buying an additional 6,884 shares during the last quarter.
-Finally, EverSource Wealth Advisors LLC grew its holdings in shares of Pentair by 62.7% during the third quarter.
-EverSource Wealth Advisors LLC now owns 703 shares of the industrial products company’s stock valued at $46,000 after buying an additional 271 shares during the last quarter.
-88.60% of the stock is owned by institutional investors.
+Hedge funds have recently modified their holdings of the stock.
+Prudential PLC acquired a new position in shares of Pentair during the 3rd quarter worth about $566,000.
+Vontobel Holding Ltd. raised its holdings in Pentair by 74.1% in the 3rd quarter.
+Vontobel Holding Ltd. now owns 488,376 shares of the industrial products company’s stock valued at $31,622,000 after acquiring an additional 207,940 shares during the last quarter.
+Field & Main Bank acquired a new stake in Pentair in the 3rd quarter valued at about $68,000.
+Rafferty Asset Management LLC raised its holdings in Pentair by 57.7% in the 3rd quarter.
+Rafferty Asset Management LLC now owns 18,820 shares of the industrial products company’s stock valued at $1,219,000 after acquiring an additional 6,884 shares during the last quarter.
+Finally, EverSource Wealth Advisors LLC raised its holdings in Pentair by 62.7% in the 3rd quarter.
+EverSource Wealth Advisors LLC now owns 703 shares of the industrial products company’s stock valued at $46,000 after acquiring an additional 271 shares during the last quarter.
+Institutional investors and hedge funds own 88.60% of the company’s stock.

 Pentair plc provides various water solutions worldwide.
 The company operates through three segments: Pool, Water Solutions, Industrial & Flow Technologies.
 It designs, manufactures, and sells residential and commercial pool equipment and accessories, including pumps, filters, heaters, lights, automatic controls, automatic cleaners, maintenance equipment, and pool accessories for residential and commercial pool maintenance, repair, renovation, service, and construction applications; and water treatment products and systems comprising pressure tanks, control valves, activated carbon products, conventional filtration products, and point-of-entry and point-of-use systems for use in residential whole home water filtration, drinking water filtration, water softening solutions, commercial total water management and filtration, and foodservice operations.